ChallengesNotPromises/ChallengesNotPromises/README.md

 - 👋 Hi, I’m @ChallengesNotPromises
 - 👀 I’m interested in ...Lora, e-ink, environmental monitoring.
-- 🌱 I’m currently learning ... to follow tutorials, Arduino ESP32-e-Paper-Weather-Display, and make mistakes.
+- 🌱 I’m currently learning ... to follow tutorials, glossery terms, and to make mistakes.
 - 💞️ I’m looking to collaborate with ... anyone with patience.
 - 📫 How to reach me ... does this site have a message box?